WebOrigami/docs/src/content/framework/tutorial.md

 <span class="tutorialStep"></span> Click the `build` folder on the left side of the Glitch window and view the files it contains.

-In addition to copies of the real files in the `assets` and `images` folders, the `build` folder now contains real copies of all the virtual files you defined in `site.graph`:
+In addition to copies of the real files in the `assets` and `images` folders, the `build` folder now contains real copies of all the virtual files you defined in `site.ori`:

 - A real `thumbnails` folder with real thumbnail versions of each image.
 - A real `index.html` page with HTML that includes a tile for each team member.